 Róisín Adams is a composer, pianist and educator based in Vancouver, Canada, whose work has been praised for its evocative, entrancing and ethereal qualities.
 She founded the improvisatory instrumental jazz quartet Hildegard’s Ghost in 2013, and performs with contemporary acoustic trio Adams/Hopkins/Romain, and drummer Kevin Romain’s project Enemy Pigeon.
 As a solo pianist, she likes to explore many worlds of composers like Debussy, Beethoven, Bach, Thelonius Monk, Charlie Parker, and Oscar Peterson as well as through pure improvisation.

-Music off the Page is comprised of sound artists and educators Róisín Adams and Emily Best.
-As professional musicians and instructors in the community, their goal is to inspire collaborations between musicians (from beginner to professional), engage with the community through music and discourse, as well as offer accessible music programming that explores sound and music for participants of all ages.
+Music off the Page is comprised of musician, sound artist and educator Róisín Adams.
+As a professional musician and instructor in the community, their goal is to inspire collaborations between musicians (from beginner to professional), engage with the community through music and discourse, as well as offer accessible music programming that explores sound and music for participants of all ages.
 Thematic areas of interest are: philosophy of sound, improvisation, composition, music education, breaking down barriers to musical development, debunking piano pedagogy and extreme musical self-expression.
-Their work in the Fieldhouse studio project aims to further develop their artistic and educational practices, cultivate music appreciation and inspire musical collaborations within the community, in hopes of promoting accessibility and interest in music and connecting Vancouver’s vibrant musical community to the community at large.
+Their work in the Fieldhouse studio project aims to further develop their artistic and educational practices, cultivate music appreciation and inspire musical collaborations within the community, in hopes of promoting accessibility and interest in music and ultimately connecting Vancouver’s vibrant musical community to the community at large.

 Music off the Page started a multi-year residency at Aberthau House in West Point Grey Community Centre in 2019.
 Located at 4937 West 2nd, Aberthau is a site for multi-disciplinary creative engagements with the community.